cseanburns/personal_knowledge_mgmt/src/4a-web-information-retrieval.md

 flu vaccines -site:webmd.com
 ```

+By excluding domains,
+I may want the search results to
+include websites from .gov, .edu, .org, etc.
+but just not .com or webmd.com.

 ### Term order matters

 Results will be different depending
 on the order of the query terms.
 Google has gotten good over the years about natural language
 (how we talk in real life),
+especially as generative artificial technologies
+have become more mainstream and
+integrated into search.
-and so the suggestion is to use natural language in your query.
+So the suggestion is to use natural language in your query.
 For example, it's generally better to use
 the search terms **flu vaccine** instead of **vaccine flu**,
 since the former is how we'd phrase the terms in English.